 We are continuing to recruit volunteers.
 Encourage anyone interested to reach out to us with questions and apply on our website.

-GUIDELINES FOR IN-PERSON VISITS
+GUIDELINES FOR VISITS

-CASAs may conduct in-person visits if they are comfortable doing so.
+We encourage CASAs to conduct as much work virtually if possible.
+This includes visits, CFTMS, and other contacts.
+If it is imperative an in-person interaction takes place, CASAs may conduct in-person visits if they are comfortable doing so.
 However, they must follow these guidelines:

 The volunteer coordinator, the child’s placement, and the CASA must all agree before the in-person visits resume.